About 3-Person IVF

 Oregon Health and Science University

-Researchers at Oregon Health and Science University (OHSU) have focused on maternal spindle transfer.
+Researchers at Oregon Health and Science University (OHSU), particularly Shoukhrat Mitalipov, have focused on maternal spindle transfer (MST).
 They have created "three-parent blastocysts" and used them to generate embryonic stem cells, as a demonstration that the blastocysts could create a viable embryo and child.
-Three years ago, they used the same process in rhesus macaques, producing four live offspring, which appear to be healthy and developing normally.
+In 2009, they used the same process in rhesus macaques, producing four live offspring, which appear to be healthy and developing normally.
+In February 2012, Shoukhrat Mitalipov filed a patent for MST as a technique for providing prenatal treatment for mitochondrial disease in humans.

-The OHSU researchers are explicit about the fact that if this technique were used in humans, it would irreversibly alter the human germline.
+The OHSU researchers, who have been privately funded to date, are explicit about the fact that if this technique were used in humans, it would irreversibly alter the human germline.
 The FDA has in effect banned this kind of modification since 2001, when it ordered an end to unauthorized efforts using earlier mitochondria replacement techniques.
-The OHSU researchers have been privately funded to date.
-They are now asking the FDA to lift its restrictions, and to break from its long-standing position against funding research that results in modification of the human germline.
+The have asked the FDA to lift its restrictions, and to break from its long-standing position against approving research that results in modification of the human germline.
+In particular, it was reported in February 2015 that Mitalipov requested permission from the FDA to conduct trials to treat age-related infertility with 3-person IVF techniques in the United States.

 Columbia University, New York